RoxieAtRubrik/intro-to-rest-apis/Lesson-1.md

 * **Token authentication** - creates a token at the beginning of a session and then uses that token to authenticate the API calls that are made during the session.
 The token remains valid for the session - normally 30 minutes after the last activity.

-Enter the Rubrik CDM credential information found in [Lab Topology](/lab-topology.md).
+Enter the Rubrik CDM credentials.

 Click **Authorize**.